Brie-Making Bootcamp, a Multi-Day Follow-Along Virtual Event (FAVE)

 CLICK HERE to view our full list of events in calendar format.

 Learn to craft some of the most decadent cheese the world has to offer.
 Brie & camembert seem like magical cheeses but they're actually some of the easiest to make at home with very little special equipment required.
 We'll show you how in this two (or 3!)-day class, complete with edible homework.
+This format is really ideal for this type of cheese which needs a little work for two days and then very light maintenance for a couple of weeks before it's completed.

 Tiny brie wheels make a show-stopping gift and one gallon makes 6-7 mini 4" wheels!